12 Things You Shouldn’t Be Cleaning with Paper Towels

 Wiping your hands while cooking

 It’s easy to just grab a sheet off the roll to dry your greasy, sticky fingers, but try to resist.
-Martha Stewart Living recommends wearing an apron while cooking, and chances are you’ve got one hanging in the kitchen you’ve been neglecting.
+Martha Stewart Living has recommended wearing an apron while cooking, and chances are you’ve got one hanging in the kitchen you’ve been neglecting.
 You’ll not only save paper as you cook, but you’ll also protect your clothing in the process.
 Just wipe your hands on the apron after washing them, and move on to the next step in your cooking process.

 Carpets and rugs